palewire/palewire/README.md

 I work as a journalist, albeit an unconventional one.
 I specialize in what some people call [data journalism](https://en.wikipedia.org/wiki/Data_journalism) and some others call [computer-assisted reporting](https://en.wikipedia.org/wiki/Computer-assisted_reporting).

-This README includes a directory of my open-source work on GitHub.
+This README includes a directory of my open-source work on GitHub and other coding platforms.
 On my website [palewi.re](https://palewi.re/who-is-ben-welsh/) you can find my résumé as well as samples of [my journalism](https://palewi.re/work/) and [my public-speaking engagements](https://palewi.re/talks/).

 ## Websites